Skip to main content

 • Reduce hospital admissions and complications from pneumococcal infection.

-βœ… In short: Hippo’s Pneumococcal Indicators ensure every eligible patient β€” whether by age or risk β€” is protected through accurate identification and recall for vaccination.
+βœ… In short: Hippo's Pneumococcal Indicators ensure every eligible patient β€” by age, by clinical risk, or by need for 5-yearly boosting β€” is identified and recalled for vaccination.

 Did this answer your question?